How to Care For a Generator

 1. When the UPS is fitted with auto-restart facilities, the system will return to normal operation automatically.
 Otherwise all UPS modules can be re-started manually and the system restored to normal operation.

 2. Finally, reset all alarms.

 Primarily, check the Automatic Mains Fail operates correctly.
 (AMF equipment)

 The UPS signals a mains failure during the changeover.

-The generator shuts down after the expected time.
+At the same time, the generator shuts down after the expected time.

-The UPS accepts the restored mains power supply and recharges the batteries.
+While the UPS accepts the restored mains power supply and recharges the batteries.